 Growing herbs like basil, thyme, and rosemary can also prove to be very beneficial.
 You can use these plants for both their nutritional and medicinal purposes.

 While some preppers keep neat hedges and rows, others prefer to plant survival gardens where they grow edible “weeds” like dandelion and stinging nettles together with the usual food crops.
 The goal of a survival garden is to deter looters from stealing your crops in case SHTF by hiding your garden in plain sight.
-You can learn more about growing your own survival garden here.

 Another sustainable option would be to raise your own animals for food and profit.